bskinn/sphobjinv/doc/source/syntax.rst

 After decompression, "version 2" Sphinx |objects.inv| files follow a syntax that, to the best of this author's ability to determine, is not included in the Sphinx documentation.
-The below syntax is believed to be accurate as of Nov 2022 (Sphinx v6.0.0b2).
+The below syntax is believed to be accurate as of May 2024 (Sphinx v7.3.7).
 It is based on inspection of |objects.inv| files "in the wild" and of the Sphinx inventory object `parsing regex`_.

 Based upon a quick ``git diff`` of the `Sphinx repository